-Students who complete the Master of Science in Integrative Medicine Research (MSIMR) degree can expect career opportunities in integrative medicine, research and public health settings.
-Students who complete both the MSIMR and Doctor of Naturopathic Medicine, Master of Science in Oriental Medicine or the Master of Acupuncture will be prepared to become clinician researchers.
+Students who complete the Master of Science to Clinical Research (MSCR) degree can expect career opportunities in integrative medicine, research and public health settings.
+Students who complete both the MSCR and Doctor of Naturopathic Medicine, Master of Science in Oriental Medicine or the Master of Acupuncture will be prepared to become clinician researchers.
 Students who graduate with a doctoral degree may pursue post-doctoral fellowships in CAM research with the ultimate goal of managing their own research studies.
 Armed with their research skills, these dual degree graduates will also be better prepared to be evidence-based clinicians.
 See also grant and scholarship opportunities.

 Graduates can go on to:

-- Careers in integrative medicine research groups at private institutions or medical schools.
+- Careers in clinical research groups at private institutions or medical schools.

 - Join the growing field of health media, using their skills to critically analyze research literature in combination with strong writing and public speaking skills.